 An appeal which does not clearly raise one of these four criteria will be dismissed without further consideration.

 After receiving a Petition for Appeal, the Title IX Coordinator shall inform the other party of the appeal and give the non-appealing party an opportunity to respond within five (5) business days.
 The Title IX Coordinator shall also inform the Sanctioning Official of the appeal.

-After receipt of the Petition for Appeal and any response, the Title IX Coordinator shall notify the President of the University who shall act as the final Appeals Officer.
+After receipt of the Petition for Appeal and any response, the Title IX Coordinator shall notify the appointed Title IX Deputy Investigator(s) who shall act as the final Appeals Officer.

 The Appeals Officer shall review the appeal and any response to determine if the appeal meets any of the limited grounds and is timely.
 Appeals decisions are to be deferential to the original investigation, making changes to the findings only if there is clear error and to the sanction only if there is a compelling justification to do so.
 The original finding and sanction will stand if the appeal is not timely or does not meet one of the stated grounds.
 The Appeals Officer will render a written decision on appeal to all parties within seven (7) business days from receipt of the appeal.
 The Appeal Officer’s decision to deny appeal requests is final.

 If the Appeals Officer determines that new evidence should be considered, he/she will return the complaint to the Title IX Coordinator and/or Title IX Deputies who conducted the original investigation to reconsider in light of the new evidence only, and the parties will be notified in writing accordingly.
 The Title IX Coordinator and/or Title IX Deputies shall conduct any supplemental investigation in accordance with the procedures set out above with proper notice and opportunity to be heard conveyed to the parties.